reactjs/react.dev/src/content/blog/2022/03/08/react-18-upgrade-guide.md

     * Effect effects are created.
 ```

-With Strict Mode in React 18, React will simulate unmounting and remounting the component in development mode:
+With Strict Mode in React 18, React will simulate unmounting and remounting the Component in development mode:

 ```
 * React mounts the component.